 The Student Advisory Board is comprised of UW-Madison undergraduate students who provide input and guidance to Summer Term about the needs, wants, and interests of students in regards to summer programming.
 They act as student representatives for Summer Term, and offer ideas and feedback about what Summer Term does best and where it can improve.
 The Board is particularly encouraged to offer feedback about how to make Summer Term as accessible as possible to diverse student populations at UW-Madison and beyond.

 The Student Advisory Board is not a paid position.
-The Board will meet approximately twice per semester, with some supplemental events to offer students more opportunities to gain behind-the-scenes perspectives on Summer Term.
+The Board will meet approximately once per month, with some supplemental events to offer students more opportunities to gain behind-the-scenes perspectives on Summer Term.
 You do not need to have participated in Summer Term to be on the Board.

 If you’re interested in joining the board, please contact email@example.com.

 Student Ambassadors are students with a passion for the UW who want to help other students learn about valuable summer opportunities.
 Ambassadors are interested in being out and about on campus, working information tables and events, and being a brand ambassador for Summer Term.
 These students are outgoing, people-oriented, and do their best to share information and excitement about Summer Term.